cliosight/Docs/README.md

 # Form <a name="form"></a>
 A form is the data input method to populate tables.
 It can have multiple sub-forms.
 It supports all basic input elements of a conventional HTML5 form.

 With the pre and post HTML JSON tags a form can function like a web page.
 This eliminates the need for a database when used within another application or a web page hosted on a cloud VM, dockerized container or serverless infrastructure like AWS EC2, GCE, Azure VM, AWS ECS, Google Kubernetes Engine, Google App Engine, Azure App Service, and AWS Amplify.
-So we can have form(s) within an HTML or HTML within a form and other widgets discussed later.
+So we can have form(s) within an HTML or HTML(s) within a form and other widgets discussed later.
 A form is complete, except for the limitation that it can have only one submit button.

 A dashboard which is similar to a UI container, enables any number of forms and reports to be grouped together.
 This is explained in the [Dashboard](#dashboard) section.
 A report may also contain any number of nested forms for editing existing records as explained in the section for creating [Reports](#report).